mgriessler/Version-File/Readme.md

 The last two items with prompts are cases that I don't see myself encountering, I don't revision already visioned files but I included them for the sake of completeness.
 They definitely break cross-platform compatibility.

-## Note

-It's probably important to note at this point that this program is written for a windows machine.
-I think at least os.rename works regardless of os and of course the commented out win32api stuff doesn't but otherwise idk.

 # Installation

 1. Pull git repo or download file to a directory.